• Europes biggest bike selection

 How to clean bike parts?

 How to clean bike parts?
 Yes, A big part of cycling is maintaining your bike.
-Keeping your bike well looked after means it will not only last longer but will perform much better.
+Keeping your bike well looked after means it will last longer and perform much better.
 A big part of that is keeping your bike clean.

-We get asked some amazing questions here at buycycle, but one that comes up often is “How to clean bike parts.”
-In this article, we will answer that question for you and tell you much more about top maintenance tips and where to buy components.
+We get asked some fantastic questions here at buycycle, but one that comes up often is “How to clean bike parts.”
+This article will answer that question and tell you much more about top maintenance tips and where to buy components.

 Why is it important to clean bike parts?

-It’s vital to keep bike parts clean for so many reasons.
-Here’s why you are going to want to invest your time and money into cleaning.
+It’s vital to keep bike parts clean for many reasons.
+Here’s why you should invest your time and money in cleaning.

 Longevity

 Bike parts are not designed to be ridden dirty 100% of the time.
-When clean, they last so much longer.
+When clean, they last much longer.
 A good example is a chain.
-When a chain is clean, it will last much longer due to the dirt not getting into the links and stretching it out.
+When a chain is clean, it will last much longer because dirt will not get into the links and stretch it out.

 Performance